Pinkerton R. Vaughn

-Pinkerton Ross Vaughn, Sr. (1841 – August 22, 1866) was a United States Marine Corps sergeant during the American Civil War.
-He was awarded the nation's highest military decoration for valor—the Medal of Honor, for his actions aboard the USS Mississippi during a battle with Confederate artillery batteries at Port Hudson, Louisiana on March 14, 1863.
-Vaughn is one of the first two Marines to be awarded the Medal of Honor in the history of the Marine Corps.
+Pinkerton Ross Vaughn Sr. (1839 – August 22, 1866) was a United States Marine Corps sergeant who served during the American Civil War.
+He was the second Marine to be awarded the Medal of Honor for his actions aboard the USS Mississippi during a battle with Confederate artillery batteries at Port Hudson, Louisiana, on March 14, 1863.

 Biography

-Vaughn was born in Downingtown, Pennsylvania in 1841 (alternate birth year: 1839), the son of Matthew Vaughn (1804–1874) and Ann Vaughn (1804–1893).
+Vaughn was born in Downingtown, Pennsylvania in 1839, the son of Matthew Vaughn and Ann Vaughn.

 He enlisted for military service as his nation was descending into secession and civil war.
 After enrolling in Philadelphia in October 1860, Vaughn officially mustered in with the U.S. Marine Corps at the Marine Barracks in Philadelphia on October 31.
 During his service, he obtained the rank of sergeant and served aboard the USS Tennessee and USS Mississippi.
 The steam-powered and 17-gun warship USS Mississippi was part of the U.S. Navy fleet commanded by Admiral David Farragut that battled with Confederate artillery batteries on March 14–15, 1863, shortly before and prelude to, the Union army's battle and siege of Port Hudson, Louisiana.

 On July 10, 1863, Vaughn was awarded the Medal of Honor (Navy version) for his actions during the night of March 14 aboard the Mississippi.
 He was "commended for zeal and courage displayed in the performance of unusual and trying service while the vessel was aground and exposed to a heavy fire".
 He was honorably discharged in Philadelphia on November 7, 1864.
 Vaughn and Sergeant John Mackie (USS Galena) were the first Marines to be awarded the Medal of Honor.
+While Mackie was the first Marine nominated to receive the award, Vaughn was the first to physically receive the award.